ericwooley/cos-pirate-dnd/pirates.md

     * fierce fighter
     * only has 1 friend (captain thorgrim)
     * Inn: the drowning sailor

+    * giant from giant island,
+        red tatoos
+    * in saltstone to "dull enemies blade before fighting"
+    * deemed a traiter from the giant island

 1. captain thorgrim firebeard (goes by general, not general thorgrim)
     * 200 years old
     * ex military